Talks break off in CUPE-Canadian Hearing Society Negotiations

-TORONTO, ONTARIO--(Marketwired - April 1, 2017) - After four days of bargaining, talks have broken off between the Canadian Union of Public Employees (CUPE) Local 2073 and the Canadian Hearing Society (CHS).
+TORONTO, ONTARIO--(Marketwired - April 2, 2017) - After four days of bargaining, last night talks broke off between the Canadian Union of Public Employees (CUPE) Local 2073 and the Canadian Hearing Society (CHS).
 Talks were aimed at ending a province-wide strike that started March 6th.

 227 CUPE 2073 members work at 24 CHS office across Ontario, as counsellors, literacy instructors, audiologists, speech language pathologists, interpreters/interpreter trainers, clerical support, program coordinators, program assistants, and information technology specialists.